Designing Your Future

 Architects create structures and environments that enhance the way we live and work.
 Today’s architects are problem-solvers and artists, creators and scientists who embrace a wide range of architectural problems extending from individual buildings, sites, interiors, and components to large building complexes and city and regional planning.

-Architecture, a composite of art, science, and business, is increasingly concerned with the social, technological, and psychological factors that affect our environment.
-Becoming an architect involves sensitivity to beauty in forms and materials and an understanding of the relationship between people and their surroundings.
-An architect may work as an individual practitioner, a collaborator, a consultant, or a member of an architectural firm.
-Preparation for these professional roles requires both formal education and practical experience followed by the passing of a professional examination and registration.
+Architecture is increasingly concerned with the social, ecological, technological, and psychological factors that affect our built environment.
+Becoming an architect involves sensitivity to spatial qualities of materials and an understanding of the relationship between people and their surroundings.
+An architect may work as an individual practitioner, a collaborator, a researcher, a consultant, or a member of an architectural firm.
+Preparation for architectural licensing requires both formal education and practical experience followed by the passing of a professional examination and registration.

 Graduates of our programs hold leadership positions in firms in major cities across the United States and abroad, including New York, New Orleans, Dallas, Houston, Chicago, Atlanta, San Francisco, Washington, D.C., London, and beyond.
 Visit Architecture Alumni to see where our graduates are working.